nf-core/website/markdown/developers/tutorials/dsl2-pipeline-tips-tricks.md

 Where you then use the corresponding modules in the workflow itself using their aliases.

+#### Subworkflows

+These are used in a workflow just like a module, however includes a string of modules that always need to be run together.

+You can reuse a subworkflow within a subworkflow, assuming they are in the same directory.

+Subworkflows do not install modules for you - therefore you must install _all_ modules used by a given subworkflow first.
 ### How pipeline arguments and options are interpreted

 Specifying parameters to customise particular processes in nf-core DSL2 is rather more complex than DSL1, but at the same time is much more complex.